I lost weight by following an unusual but effective diet that was developed by the late

 involves appetite suppression via the ingestion of flavorless calories in the form of oil and/or sugar

 water.
-The diet is described in a book written by Roberts.
+The diet is described in a best-selling book written by Roberts.
 A shorter

 Here is how Wikipedia describes the putative mechanism behind the diet: